Remote video URL

 About PLMA

 The Private Label Manufacturers Association (PLMA) is a non-profit trade organization founded in 1979 to promote the store brands industry.
-With executive offices in New York and International Council offices in Amsterdam, PLMA represents more than 4,000 member companies worldwide.
-In addition to the Annual Private Label Trade Show in Chicago and its World of Private Label Trade Show in Amsterdam, PLMA provides annual conferences, executive education and professional development opportunities.
-Follow PLMA on plma.com, plmainternational.com, and on social media:
+With executive offices in New York and International Council offices in Amsterdam, PLMA represents more than 5,200 member companies worldwide.
+In addition to the Annual Private Label Trade Show in Chicago and World of Private Label International Trade Show in Amsterdam, PLMA provides annual conferences, executive education and professional development opportunities.
+An advocate for the industry, PLMA created Store Brands Month, a nationwide collaboration of retailers, wholesalers, and private label suppliers, promoting store brand products to the country's grocery shoppers.
+The month-long event focuses on increasing consumer attention to the quality, value and innovation of store brand products across all categories within brick and mortar and online retail formats.
+For more information, visit plma.com, plmainternational.com, and follow PLMA: